 Instructions

-- Preheat the oven to 275 degrees F. Grease and flour an 8 ½ x 4 ½ inch loaf pan or grease, line with parchment and grease again.
-I tend to do the latter because I am paranoid about cake sticking to the loaf pan.
+- Preheat the oven to 275 degrees F. Grease an 8 ½ x 4 ½ inch loaf pan.
+Line with parchment and grease again.
+If you don't have parchment, you can use foil.

 - In a 3-quart saucepan, begin melting the butter over medium low heat.
 Add the chopped chocolate and stir well, then pour in the coffee.
-Stir until melted and smooth, then remove from heat and let cool for a few minutes before adding the egg.
+Stir until melted and smooth, then remove from heat and let cool for a few minutes.

 - Whisk in the egg and vanilla.